cobalthq/cobalt-product-public-docs/content/en/Getting started/details.md

 ![Target Environment](/gsg/TargetEnvironment.png "Describe the environment that you want tested.")

+[Learn the key differences in testing across production, staging, and development.](

 ### Controls

 Tell us about how you've regulated access to your systems.
 For example, administrators may set up firewall rules that limit access to specified traffic to reduce the risk of Denial-of-Service attacks.